Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-cats-scratch-furniture-stop-it.md

 ### 2. Nail Maintenance is Essential

 Scratching removes the dead outer sheaths of their claws, keeping them sharp and healthy.
-In the wild, this is crucial for hunting and self-defense.
+In the wild, this is important for hunting and self-defense.
 Indoor cats still have this instinct, even though they don't need to hunt for survival.

 ### 3. It's a Full-Body Stretch